 The PWRGD pin of U1 is tied to the ENA pin of U2 so that the 1.8-V supply starts to ramp up after the 3.3-V supply is within regulation.
-Figure 18 shows these start up sequence waveforms.
+Figure 18 shows these start-up sequence waveforms.

 Since the RT pin of U1 is floating, the SYNC pin is an output.
 This synchronization signal is fed the SYNC pin of U2.
-The RT pin of U2 has a 110-k Ω resistor to ground, and the SYNC pin for this device acts as an input.
-The 1.8-V supply operates synchronously with the 3.3-V supply and their switching node rising edges are approximately 180 degrees out of phase allowing for a reduction in the input voltage ripple.
-See Figure 19 for this wave form.
+RT of U2 has a $110\text{-k}\Omega$ resistor to ground, and SYNC for this device acts as an input.
+The 1.8-V supply operates synchronously with the 3.3-V supply, and their switching node rising edges are approximately 180 degrees out of phase, allowing for a reduction in the input voltage ripple.
+See Figure 19 for this waveform.